Joseph Cherniavsky: Musical career in Russia

 While still a music student, Cherniavsky had been a member of a Jewish chamber music ensemble founded by clarinetist Simeon Bellison called the Moscow Quintet, which was heavily influenced by the Society for Jewish Folk Music.
 Cherniavsky had collected Jewish melodies in villages during that era and contributed them to the development of the ensemble's repertoire.
 Upon finishing his studies in 1914 he returned to Saint Petersburg and rejoined the ensemble, played in some Russian orchestras, and began to compose.
 In 1918, with the support of the aforementioned Society, Bellison founded a new chamber ensemble called the Zimro Ensemble, also known as the Palestine Chamber Music Ensemble: ZIMRO.
 The ensemble added a piano and its lead violinist was Jacob Mestechkin, a student of Leopold Auer.
 The ensemble's goal was to embark on tours of Eastern Russia, Asia, and the United States, with their final goal being Palestine.
 Their repertoire consisted not only of standard Western chamber repertoire, but also compositions by Russian Jewish composers such as Alexander Krein, Solomon Rosowsky, Joseph Achron, and Mikhail Gnessin.

 The Zimro Ensemble left Petrograd in March 1918, passing through the Ural Mountains into the East.
 They toured Eastern Russia, China, and the Dutch East Indies, finally ending up in the United States in August 1919.
 The ensemble stayed at least two years in the United States, performing at the congress of the American Zionist Federation in September 1919 and later at Carnegie Hall and various other venues.
 Sergei Prokofiev composed his Overture on Hebrew Themes for the Zimro Ensemble, who debuted it in February 1920 in New York, with Prokofiev as guest pianist.
-However, rather than continue with their stated goal of fundraising for a artistic centre in Mandate Palestine, gradually the group broke apart, and at least three of its members (Cherniavsky, Mestechkin and Bellison) settled in the US and started music careers there.
+However, rather than continue with their stated goal of fundraising for an artistic centre in Mandate Palestine, gradually the group broke apart, and at least three of its members (Cherniavsky, Mestechkin and Bellison) settled in the US and started music careers there.